jjjawad/ai-accounting-cfo/buildlog.md

   - Verified sidebar displays on all routes with correct static navigation labels and layouts remain functional.
 - Notes:
   - Sidebar contains no links or active state yet; this will be implemented in Steps 3.3 and 3.4.
-### STEP 3.3 ó Wire Navigation Links to All Routes ó Completed
+### STEP 3.3 ÔøΩ Wire Navigation Links to All Routes ÔøΩ Completed
 - Date: December 3, 2025
 - Files CREATED:
   - None